hashicorp/terraform-provider-azuread/website/docs/guides/azure_cli.html.markdown

 $ az login
 ```

-Once logged in - it's possible to list the Subscriptions associated with the account via:
+Once logged in - it's possible to list the Subscriptions and Tenants associated with the account via:

 ```shell
 $ az account list
 ```

-The output (similar to below) will display one or more Subscriptions - with the `id` field being the `subscription_id` field referenced above.
+The output (similar to below) will display one or more Subscriptions - with the `tenantId` field being the `tenant_id` field referenced above.

 ```json
 [